-Ascorbic Acid Exhibits More of a Protective Effect Than Estradiol Against Nephrotoxicity Induced by Malathion in Rats: A Histopathological and Molecular Docking Study
+Ascorbic Acid Exhibits More of a Protective Effect Than Estradiol Against Nephrotoxicity Induced by Malathion in Rats: a Histopathological and Molecular Docking Study

 dc.contributor.author Alhilal, Suzan

-dc.contributor.author Farag, Bassant
+dc.contributor.author Farag, Basant

-dc.contributor.author M.gomha, Sobhi
+dc.contributor.author Gomha, Sobhi M.

 dc.date.accessioned 2025-03-15T19:50:29Z